JFK, Freedom Riders, and the Civil Rights Movement

 "I was an original 'Freedom Rider.'
 I was attacked and beaten by the Klu Klux Klan [sic] in Alabama; and I walked among the giants of the Civil Rights Movement and I felt at home.
 The lumps and bruises on my head are a daily reminder of my commitment and my obligations."

-Most lessons on the 1960s Civil Rights Movement focus on key national leaders-Martin Luther King Jr., Malcolm X, and President John F. Kennedy.
-This lesson is no exception; however, it will also look at less well-known members of the civil rights struggle, those whose courageous actions triggered a federal response.
+Most lessons on the 1960s Civil Rights Movement focus on key national leaders such as Martin Luther King Jr., Malcolm X, and President John F. Kennedy.
+This lesson is no exception; however, it will also look at less well-known members of the civil rights struggle: those whose courageous actions triggered a federal response.
 This lesson will help students learn more about these members of the grassroots civil rights struggle through the use of primary documents, audio sources, and photographs.

 The first part of this lesson focuses on the Freedom Riders.
 It demonstrates the critical role of activists in pushing the Kennedy Administration to face the contradiction between its ideals and the realities of federal politics.
 In this case, the Kennedy Administration finally acted in defense of individual rights at the risk of offending powerful Southern politicians.